 - Sounds of Summer Music Series – free outdoor live music at Surrey parks on Wednesday evenings (and the occasional Friday afternoon) during the summer.
 The concert season usually runs from early July until around the third week of August.
 (Cancelled for 2021.)

 - Surrey Fusion Festival – a festival at Surrey’s Holland Park in mid-July each year.
 Tentative dates for 2021 are July 24th and 25th, though the event is unlikely to occur in an in-person format.

 Richmond offers great outdoor summer music at the Gulf of Georgia Cannery on Friday evenings.
 They aren’t free, but they are very reasonably priced at around $7 for adults and $5 for children.

-- Music at the Cannery – concerts take place Friday evenings in the summer in Steveston Village at 6:30 pm outside the Gulf of Georgia Cannery at 12138 Fourth Avenue.
-(Note: admission to this event used to be by donation, but now there is a fee, although it is still a great deal).
+- Music at the Cannery – concerts usually take place Friday evenings in the summer in Steveston Village at 6:30 pm outside the Gulf of Georgia Cannery at 12138 Fourth Avenue.
+(Note: Admission to this event used to be by donation, but now there is a fee, although it is still a great deal).